patriciageo3/game-02/README.md

 ## Synopsis

-This is a game designed and developed with the help of web-based technology.
+This is a game designed and developed with the help of:

-Main web technologies used:

 * HTML (canvas)
 * CSS
 * JavaScript

-## Installation
+## Live Demo

-No installation is needed.
-It plays directly in your browser.
+To see the live demo, please [click here](https://patriciageo3.github.io/game-02/).

 ## How it works